tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 autodetect a newly-added secondary ENI as the main interface, causing an outage.

-For EKS clusters, the default IP autodetection method is `can-reach=8.8.8.8`, which will choose the interface with a route to `8.8.8.8`; this is typically the interface with a default route, which will be the primary ENI.
+For EKS clusters, the default IP autodetection method is `can-reach=8.8.8.8`, which will choose the interface with a route to `8.8.8.8`; this is typically the interface with a default route, which will be the correct (primary) ENI.
 ({{site.prodname}} ensures that the secondary ENIs do not have default routes in the main routing table.)

 For other AWS clusters, {{site.prodname}} may default to `firstFound`, which is **not** suitable.